-Whilst it’s almost impossible to plan a holiday five years in advance, let alone predict currency movements, this shows how much fluctuating exchange rates can impact your spending money.
+Whilst it’s unlikely you're planning holiday over two years in advance, let alone predicting the currency movements, this shows how much fluctuating exchange rates can impact your spending money.
 Market movements and the value of the AUD against the SGD can mean the difference between eating at a hawker market for every meal (delicious and affordable) or splashing $40 on a cocktail every night.

 You can try and maximise your crazy rich Asian status and general travel money by looking at Australian dollar to Singapore dollar forecasts.
 Most associate exchange rate forecasting with economics degrees, and frazzled men yelling in trading rooms.
 Whilst this does hold a certain amount of truth, there is a way for you to give AUD to SGD forecasts a crack.
 Even if you don’t master it, an understanding of what impacts exchange rate movements will help you get the most bang for your buck.

 We’ve compiled some forecasts below to give you an idea of what you’re expected to get out of your foreign exchange in the next few months.

 |Exchange 2k in AUD

 As you can see, there isn’t a whole lot of movement expected.
 This doesn’t mean you can’t capitalise on small movements, or that movement won’t happen at all.
 Let’s take NAB’s forecasts as an example.